evodify/evodify.github.io/_posts/2018-08-30-genomic-variant-calling-pipeline.md

 tags: dog, genomics, python, variant
 image: /assets/posts/2018-08-30-genomic-variant-calling-pipeline/Genomic-variant-calling-pipeline.jpeg
 alt: genomic variant calling pipeline
-description: An automated genomic variant calling pipeline becomes essential when a project scales to hundreds of genomes.
+excerpt: An automated genomic variant calling pipeline becomes essential when a project scales to hundreds of genomes.
 Here is my genomic variant calling pipeline.
 ---

 <p>As probably any beginner, I used to process my genomic data with manual interference at every step.
 So, I would submit mapping jobs for all samples on a computing cluster, when they all done I would submit mark duplicates jobs, etc. Moreover, I would also manually write sbatch scripts (my cluster <a href="http://www.uppmax.uu.se/" target="_blank">UPPMAX</a> uses the Slurm Workload Manager).
 It was not efficient.</p>